cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 But this article is not about the issues of an AI-powered society already prophesied many decades ago by science fiction writers.
 Instead, I will focus on its effects on the software industry.
 This article reflects my opinion on how developers can protect their jobs in a new world dominated by AI.
+I cover 10 skills that I believe will be vital in the next years.
 My focus is on software engineering jobs, but most of the principles mentioned here apply to any other profession as well.
 In this survival guide, I cover only the facts that I believe will hold despite the imminent improvements of AI models.
 For example, I assume that [Generative AI](https://www.nvidia.com/en-us/glossary/data-science/generative-ai/) will eventually become better than humans at creating any kind of digital content, including not only source code, but also images, music, or video.[^5]